 Epoetin alfa (EPO), also referred to as Epoetin or Epogen, is covered under Louisiana Medicaid when it is used to treat anemia associated with chronic renal failure.
-Beneficiaries with this condition include those who require renal dialysis and are eligible for Medicare under the ESRD provisions of the law.
+Recipients with this condition include those who require renal dialysis and are eligible for Medicare under the end-stage renal disease (ESRD) provisions of the law.
 EPO may be administered either intravenously or subcutaneously for the treatment of anemia associated with chronic renal failure.